 I was there, technically.
 Still, I missed them — in the sense that I missed the “before” that these events pushed over the ledge into “after.”
 Like everyone else, I was living in the aftermath.
 But unlike those who’d lived in the “before,” I merely lived in the aftermath, waiting for history to catch up with me.

-History caught up with me one night, late into my high school years, when I came across a copy of Helter Skelter among some random books on the bookshelf.
+History caught up with me one night, late into high school, when I came across a copy of Helter Skelter among some random books on shelf in our den.
 I hadn’t heard about the Manson family or the Tate/LaBiana murders yet.
 But by then I was already a voracious reader, constantly on the search for new reading material.
 So, when my search led me to this book I didn’t even know was in the house, I took it to my room for some night/bedtime reading.

 I don’t recommend it as bedtime reading.
 At least, not for the faint of heart.

 It turned out I wasn’t that faint of heart.
-Still, the book scared the hell out of me, probably much in the same way that the murders themselves scared people when they happened.
-Vincent Bugliosi, chief prosecutor in the Manson family murder case and author of Helter Skelter has said that apparent randomness and brutality of the killings ratcheted up fear in Los Angeles at the time, causing people to lock their doors at night when they hadn’t before, and sparking a rise in the purchase of guns and guard dogs.
+Still, the book scared the hell out of me, probably much in the same way that the murders themselves scared people.
+Vincent Bugliosi, chief prosecutor in the Manson family murder case and author of Helter Skelter has said that the apparent randomness and brutality of the killings ratcheted up fear in Los Angeles at the time, causing people to lock their doors at night when they hadn’t before, and sparking a rise in the purchase of guns and guard dogs.